nicklockwood/SwiftFormat/README.md

 If you followed the installation instructions above, you can now just type `swiftformat .` (that's a space and then a period after the command) in the terminal to format any swift files in the current directory.

-**WARNING:** `swiftformat .` will overwrite any swift files it finds in the current directory or any subfolders therein.
+**WARNING:** `swiftformat .` will overwrite any swift files it finds in the current directory, and any subfolders therein.
 If you run it from your home directory, it will probably reformat every swift file on your hard drive.

 To use it safely, do the following: